Percolation on the stationary distributions of the voter model with stirring: Decorrelation inequality

-\end{lemma} We will need the following fact that appears as Corollary~2.6 of~\cite{RathValesin2017}, which is a consequence of a useful martingale result presented as Theorem~\ref{thm_kallemberg} in the appendix. \begin{corollary} Assume~$d \ge 1$.
+\end{lemma} We will need the following fact stated in Corollary~2.6 of~\cite{RathValesin2017}, which is a consequence of a useful martingale result (see Theorem~\ref{thm_kallemberg} in the Appendix). \begin{proposition} Assume~$d \ge 1$.
 Let~$(X_t)_{t \ge 0 }$ be a continuous-time simple random walk on~$\Z^d$ of jump rate 1.
 Assume~$X_0 = 0$.
 Then, for any $S,r \ge 0$ we have